National policy response to dementia

 Starting in 2014, the government funded a 5-year $200 million dementia research expansion coordinated by the then NHMRC National Institute for Dementia Research (NNIDR) (Mond 2019).
 While allocation of the funding for the NNIDR concluded in 2019, the NHMRC still offers dedicated dementia-specific research funding opportunities (NHMRC 2021).

-The NHMRC has also awarded funding to the Australian Dementia Network (ADNeT) – a network of scientists and researchers across a number of institutions.
-ADNeT aims to: establish Australia’s first dementia clinical quality registry to monitor, report and improve clinical care for people with dementia; establish a collaborative network of memory clinics and develop best practice guidelines for dementia diagnosis treatment and management; and establish screening sites for people with dementia who are suitable for participation in clinical trials.
+The NHMRC awarded funding to establish the Australian Dementia Network (ADNeT) in 2018 – a network of scientists, clinicians, and researchers across multiple institutions.
+ADNeT has established Australia’s first dementia clinical quality registry to monitor, report and improve clinical care for people with dementia; establish a collaborative network of memory clinics and develop best practice guidelines for dementia diagnosis treatment and management; and progressed screening sites for people with dementia who are suitable for participation in clinical trials.
+The government also funds a broad range of research and innovation projects on emerging priorities in dementia:

-- The Medical Research Future Fund (MRFF) is a $20 billion long-term investment by the government that aims to support health and medical research and innovation.
+• The Medical Research Future Fund (MRFF) is a $20 billion long-term investment by the government that aims to support health and medical research and innovation.
 The Dementia, Ageing and Aged Care Mission will invest $185 million over 10 years under the MRFF to improve outcomes for people living with dementia and older Australians.
 The Mission will support older people to maintain their health and quality of life as they age, live independently for longer, and access quality care when they need it.

-- Aged Care Research and Industry Innovation Australia is designed to address long-standing barriers to the development, evaluation and uptake of aged care workforce research.
+• Aged Care Research and Industry Innovation Australia is designed to address long-standing barriers to the development, evaluation and uptake of aged care workforce research.
 They focus on the development of innovation to improve workforce capability and the development of assistive technologies to enable care recipients to maintain independence for longer.
 Funding of $34m was announced over 4 years, starting in 2021–22.